Toowoomba–Cecil Plains Road: History

 The first roads on the Darling Downs were cut to provide access for wheeled vehicles to the pastoral runs and new settlements.
 Some of these radiated from Toowoomba like the spokes of a wheel.
 Between the north-west road (now Warrego Highway) and the south-west road (now Gore Highway) was the western road (now Toowoomba–Cecil Plains Road).

 Cecil Plains pastoral run was established in 1842.
 In 1877 8,300 acres was resumed from the Cecil Plains pastoral run to establish smaller farms.
 This resumption soon led to closer settlement and a demand for better roads to enable the commercial success of the new farms.

 A postal receiving office opened in 1890, and the first school in 1898.
 Over time the areas along the line of road from Cecil Plains to Toowoomba were settled as farms of various sizes.
 In 1916, Cecil Plains station was acquired by the Queensland Government and subdivided for closer settlement, with some parcels reserved for soldier settlers.
 The new settlers produced mainly wheat and dairy.

 Upgrades

 Taylor Street cycleway

 A project to develop a business case for a cycleway on Taylor Street, at a cost of $430,000, was to complete in June 2022.

 Safety upgrades

 A project to plan safety upgrades, at a cost of $250,000, was completed in December 2021.

+Intersecting state-controlled roads

+This road intersects with the following state-controlled roads: